itbalan/envoy-opa-ratelimit/README.md

 curl --location --request GET 'http://localhost:8082/test/greeting?name=bala' --header 'from: partner2'
 3. Template service with 'from' header with 'partner3' value is unlimited curl --location --request GET 'http://localhost:8082/template/' --header 'from:  partner3'
-2. Template service with 'from' header with any value other than 'partner3' value is limited to 2 requests per minute - 3rd request will receive 429 http status. curl --location --request GET 'http://localhost:8082/template/' --header 'from:  '
+4. Template service with 'from' header with any value other than 'partner3' value is limited to 2 requests per minute - 3rd request will receive 429 http status. curl --location --request GET 'http://localhost:8082/template/' --header 'from:  '

-2. Greeting service with 'from' header with 'partner1' value is limited for 3 requests per minute - 4th request will receive 429 http status curl --location --request GET 'http://localhost:8082/test/greeting?name=bala' --header 'from: partner1'
-2.